This study analyses a Sentinel-2 Level-2A image acquired over Monte Faeta, Tuscany, on 29 April 2026.

 • SWIR reflectance is elevated, consistent with thermal disturbance

-• NBR is strongly negative, consistent with burned or fire-affected vegetation
+• NBR is strongly negative, consistent with burned vegetation

 • MIRBI is positive, consistent with fire-related surface conditions